 The average Canadian household debt is not much less than the average household debt held by Americans.
 Since household debt includes secured debts, the increase in itself is not necessarily a cause for concern.
 After all, financial planners agree that a secured debt such as a mortgage is considered good debt as long as you can afford the mortgage payment each month.

 Such a large increase has put many residents in a position where they are having difficulty making payments on their debt.
+For example, according to the Office of the Superintendent of Bankruptcy, the average debt load of those New Brunswickers that opted to do a consumer proposal in 2021 was over $93,000.
 If you find yourself in this situation, there are solutions to help you improve your financial outlook and reduce your debt.
 One of these solutions is the consumer proposal.

 The New Brunswick Consumer Proposal